Is there something more appropriate for a section called “hidden Italy” than a daytime hotel buried underground in one of Italy’s busiest cities?

 As a matter of fact, the Albergo Diurno was a lavish and magnificent place, where people could enjoy some real splendor.
 It was beautifully decorated – exactly like the bathrooms of the prominent families for whom Portaluppi was used to work and design.

-This showed what a big role it played in the life of people living in Milan.
+This showed what a big role it has played in the life of people living in Milan.

 Unfortunately, the Albergo Diurno was destined to decay: the spa was the first service to be closed, in 1985, slowly followed by other shops and facilities.